w3c/cogai/WebNNM/README.md

 ## Some useful terms:

-**Model:** The complete network architecture, including its layers and learned weights, designed to perform a specific task, e.g., classification.
+**Model:** The complete network architecture, including its layers and learned parameters, designed to perform a specific task, e.g., classification.

 **Model Layout:** The specific arrangement or structure of layers (e.g., sequential, parallel, residual) within a neural network model, defining the flow of data.